-The lost property is now located in the old Banksia dining room (next to Brian's office).
+The lost property is now located at Reception.
 If you or your loved one is missing any clothing please have a look here and if you have any clothes that are not labelled please give to Admin so they can be labelled and returned to you.
 If you notice any clothing missing please fill in the lost clothing form which can be obtained from staff, they can print a form from iCareHealth.
 This lost clothing form will be given to the laundry staff so they can try to locate your lost item for you.